SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-database-for-postgresql.md

 For Azure Database for PostgreSQL, you can collect the following logs and metrics:

 * **PostgreSQL Logs**.
 These logs can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.
 To know more about the log format, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-logging#log-format).
 * **Audit Logs**.
-Audit logging of database activities is available through [pgAudit](https://www.pgaudit.org/) extension.By default, pgAudit log statements are emitted along with your regular log statements by using Postgres's standard logging facility.
+Audit logging of database activities is available through [pgAudit](https://www.pgaudit.org/) extension.
+By default, pgAudit log statements are emitted along with your regular log statements by using Postgres's standard logging facility.
 To know more about the audit log format, refer to the [pgAudit documentation](https://github.com/pgaudit/pgaudit/blob/master/README.md#format).
 * **Metrics**.
 These metrics are available for a flexible server instance of Azure Database for PostgreSQL.For more information on supported metrics and instructions for enabling them, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-monitoring#metrics).

 ## Setup